Miley helps Astros beat Orioles 3-2 for 7th straight victory

 TRAINER’S ROOM

-Astros: After activating Pressly (knee) from the injured list prior to Friday’s game, manager A.J.
-Hinch said the reliever would immediately be available for high-leverage situations .
-RHP Brad Peacock (shoulder) will be re-evaluated after throwing rehab outings Saturday and Sunday with Triple-A Round Rock. .
-Pitching coach Brent Strom (gastrointestinal issues) has been released from the hospital but will not join the club until next week at the earliest.
+Astros: After activating Pressly (knee) from the injured list prior to Friday’s game, Hinch said the reliever would immediately be available for high-leverage situations .
+RHP Brad Peacock (shoulder) will be re-evaluated after throwing rehab outings Saturday and Sunday with Triple-A Round Rock.

 UP NEXT